Post Summary: A New Business Model Needs a New Website, Not Edits

-We’d just finished the first part of the design.
+The first phase of design was behind us.
 And then the call came.
 She wasn’t doing in-person anymore.
 She was selling a course.
 Totally different concept.
 Totally different everything.
 The question went from finishing a build to figuring out how to change a website after a business pivot that rewrote the entire playbook.

 No.